-Five non-binding Recommendations were made at this reassessment:
+Six non-binding Recommendations were made at this reassessment:

-- PI 2.2.3, SIc: It is recommdended that options to improve the quality and consistency of discard reporting are investigated, and that any feasible approaches are implemented. - 2) PI 2.3.3, SIa: It is recommended that the client support and pursue a re-running of the Regional Peer Review assessment of incidental catch in the Atlantic Canadian swordfish/other tuna longline fishery (i.e., DFO 2016k), or a similar process, to review the approach to incidental catch monitoring in the longline swordfish fishery.
-A key aim should be to determine what, if any, changes are needed to the observer programme to ensure that the data collected are adequately representative of the fishery. - 3) PI 2.3.3, SIb: A non-binding Recommendation was set in the Year 4 audit report for the last certification period (Knapman et al. 2017).
+- 1) PI 2.2.1, SIc: Noting the recent change in understanding of the status of the North Atlantic shortfin make shark stock, it is recommended that the client proactively engages in discussions with DFO to quickly review any findings from ICCAT on rebuilding the stock, and to implement appropriate changes to Canadian management as they may be developed over the course of the certification period. - 2) PI 2.2.3, SIc: It is recommdended that options to improve the quality and consistency of discard reporting are investigated, and that any feasible approaches are implemented. - 3) PI 2.3.3, SIa: It is recommended that the client support and pursue a re-running of the Regional Peer Review assessment of incidental catch in the Atlantic Canadian swordfish/other tuna longline fishery (i.e., DFO 2016k), or a similar process, to review the approach to incidental catch monitoring in the longline swordfish fishery.
+A key aim should be to determine what, if any, changes are needed to the observer programme to ensure that the data collected are adequately representative of the fishery. - 4) PI 2.3.3, SIb: A non-binding Recommendation was set in the Year 4 audit report for the last certification period (Knapman et al. 2017).
 This was that the client provide DFO with clear and well publicised support for the timely completion of the loggerhead sea turtle tagging study through advocating to the swordfish longline fishermen of the need to identify and fulfil suitable opportunities to take DFO tagging staff on swordfish and combined swordfish and tuna longline trips in 2017.
-This nonbinding Recommendation is repeated here, and will be reiterated annually until such time as the study is completed. - 4) PI 2.4.3, SIb: It is recommended that information on the amounts and locations of any lost gear (i.e., number of hooks and floats, length of mainline, etc.) are recorded centrally and reported annually. - 5) PI 3.2.2., SIa: It is noted that the IFMP is out of date.
+This non-binding Recommendation is repeated here, and will be reiterated annually until such time as the study is completed.

+- 5) PI 2.4.3, SIb: It is recommended that information on the amounts and locations of any lost gear (i.e., number of hooks and floats, length of mainline, etc.) are recorded centrally and reported annually. - 6) PI 3.2.2., SIa: It is noted that the IFMP is out of date.
 It is recommended that the IFMP is updated annually and, in so doing, a record of amendment is maintained in order to show changes.